SamarpanDas/Weather-Reporter/README.md

 # Weather-Reporter
    # Version - 1.0

+Looking for a Light Weight App that brings weather reports from around the world at your finger tips with just a search ?

-A Mobile Application that capable of displaying details of real time Temperature and Weather conditions of places across the world.
+Here's Weather-Reporter, Mobile Application that capable of displaying details of real time Temperature and Weather conditions of places across the world.

+The App has a very user friendly interface and occupies minimum storage space on your device.

 The app displays
 Temperature of the location in degree Celsius